ChoralCloud/ChoralStorm/readme.md

 # ChoralStorm
 ChoralStorm is designed to handle a large number of requests from IoT devices.
 In general, the IoT devices will send data with a given format described by Choral Protocol.
-This system will then parse the data and do general computations such as moving average, max, min.
-Furthermore, the system will push the data to a storage layer consisting of two parts: a real time view and the raw data persistence.
-The real time view can be used to retrieve live data from these IoT devices such as current value, average, min, and max.
+This system will then parse the data and will push the data to a storage layer consisting of two parts: a real time view and the raw data persistence.
+The real time view can be used to retrieve live data from these IoT devices.
 The raw data storage can be used to make special queries such as "Give me all of the temperatures for device 1 ranging from 2015-2017".

 ### How it works
-The architecture below shows how data is consumed by the user's devices.
-Each device will send a certain format defined by the Choral Protocol to a central endpoint.
-In this case, it is a single go server that essentially relays the information to each "cluster".
-A cluster is composed of the following: HTTP Server, Kafka, Zookeeper, Storm, Cassandra, Redis, and ElasticSearch.The HTTP Server in the cluster listens for any request from the central endpoint and adds the message to the topic.
-Storm then computes the information, and stores the data in the real time view and persistent storage.
+Each device will send a certain format defined by the Choral Protocol to a central endpoint, namely [ChoralAllegro].
+The ChoralStorm cluster is composed of the following: Kafka, Zookeeper, Storm, Cassandra, and Redis.
+Kafka receives messages from ChoralAllegro, while Storm consumes the messages.
+Additionally, Storm will push raw data to Cassandra and Redis.

 ![](/architecture.png)